pmikstacki/bsharp/docs/cli/format.md

 - **Command:** `src/bsharp_cli/src/commands/format.rs`
 - **Formatter:** `bsharp_syntax::Formatter` with `FormatOptions`
 - Emission tracing is controlled by CLI flags or `BSHARP_EMIT_TRACE` and recorded as JSONL.
+- Files that fail to parse are skipped; a summary is printed and they are not modified.

 ---